THE IMPORTANCE OF AN IT RECOVERY PLAN

 IF THERE IS A DATA BREACH, YOU COULD LOSE A LOT OF WORK PROGRESS OR EVEN YOUR BACKUPS.
 THIS IS WHY IT’S CRUCIAL TO IMPLEMENT A WELL THOUGHT OUT IT RECOVERY PLAN.

 Imagine the chaos of seeing your business go dark because you failed to install an IT recovery plan.
 The dread of knowing you’re losing sales and that your data is in the hands of criminals can be nerve-racking.
-Or worse, realizing that disaster recovery was a small expense yet you wanted to cut corners – only to pay more in the end.
+Unfortunately, some companies only realize the importance of disaster recovery once they have been compromised.

 More than half of all small businesses have experienced a data breach.
 These attacks range from small intrusions to full-on disruptions.
 Sometimes, disaster happens by employee fault or acts of God.

-A solid recovery plan lets your business restart where it left off.
+A secure recovery plan lets your business restart where it left off.
 This is, of course, given you have one to fall back on!
-Keep reading to learn disaster recovery matters and how to make it implement it in your organization.
+Keep reading to learn why disaster recovery plans matter and how to implement them into your organization.

-Information technology disaster recovery planning involves the actions taken after a catastrophic event.
-The plan dictates who takes over while outlining steps to bring operations online.
+Information technology disaster recovery planning involves the actions taken before a catastrophic event happens.

 First, let’s take a closer look at the most common types of IT disasters.